-Holiday Hazards Part 2
+Holiday Hazards Reminder:

 POINSETTIA, MISTLETOE, and other PLANTS-- Contrary to popular belief, poinsettia is not specifically toxic but consuming this festive-looking plant can be irritating to the mouth and stomach of the cat that chews on or swallows it.
 Some mistletoes produce only stomach upset while others may lead to liver failure or seizures.
 The fact that there are several types of mistletoe makes it difficult to predict the clinical signs of poisoning.
 Consider mistletoe to be a hazardous substance and keep it inaccessible to pets and children.
 Several varieties of lilies such as Day Lily, Tiger Lily and Easter Lily can cause acute kidney failure in cats if ingested.
 Amaryllis, Narcissus and Ivy are also named on the ASPCA list of common poisons in the household.
-Play it safe and keep any and all house plants and floral arrangements up and away from your feisty feline.
+Play it safe and keep any and all houseplants and floral arrangements up and away from your feisty feline.

-The Gift That Saves!
+Give The Gift That Saves:

 According to the Humane Society of the United States, only 2-5% of lost cats that enter shelters are ever reunited with their family.
 That means 95-98% do not make it home!
 Additionally, 41% of people looking for their lost cat at the shelter had considered that cat "indoors only" but somehow the cat got out.
 These are heart-wrenching statistics could be less alarming if your cat had a microchip.

 When a lost cat enters the shelter or is brought to our veterinary hospital, a scanner is used to search for a microchip.
-The scanner is passed over the cat's fur, slowly searching for a microchip's signal.
+The scanner is passed over the cat's fur, slowly searching for a microchip signal.
 If one was implanted, a unique identification code will appear on the scanner.
-That code is linked to the owner’s information in a database that can be accessed by any shelter, veterinarian or rescue group.
+That code is linked to the owner's information in a database that can be accessed by any shelter, veterinarian or rescue group.
 The database receives 1,000s of calls per day and helps a great deal of pets return safely home.
 Owners may change their contact information at anytime to keep the database current unlike a collar tag that is often out of date.

 This holiday, consider giving a loved ones cat or your fabulous feline the "Gift That Saves."
 A microchip can be implanted on most cats at any age and will give you the peace of mind knowing you've done all you can to protect your precious kitty.